FirebaseExtended/firebase-sdk-nextjs-tests/README.md

 # Firebase SDK Next JS Tests

-This repository contains automatic nightly tests that exercise the Firebase JS SDK within a Next.JS app environment.
+This repository contains automatic nightly tests that exercise the Firebase JS SDK within a Next.JS app environment via the Playwright test framework.

 ## Getting Started

+### Tools
 This project has be built and tested with `yarn` version `1.22.11`.

 First, install dependencies: